 Dedicated to Lord Shiva, Pashupatinath is one of the four most important religious sites in Asia for devotees of Shiva.
 Built in the 5th century and later renovated by Malla kings, the site itself is said to have existed from the beginning of the millennium when a Shiva lingam was discovered here.

 The largest temple complex in Nepal, it stretches on both sides of the Bagmati River which is considered holy by Hindus.
-The main pagoda style temple has a gilded roof, four sides covered in silver, and wood carvings of the finest quality.
-Temples dedicated to several other Hindu and Buddhist deities surround the temple of Pashupatinath.
+The main pagoda style temple has a gilded roof, four sides covered in silver, and exquisite wood carvings.
+Temples dedicated to several other Hindu and Buddhist deities surround the the temple of Pashupatinath.

 Cremation of Hindus take place on raised platforms along the river.
-Only Hindus are allowed inside the gates of the main temple.
-The inner sanctum has a Shiva lingam and outside sits the largest statue of Nandi the bull, the vehicle of Shiva.
-There are hundreds of Shiva lingam within the compound.
+Only Hindus are allowed through the gates of the main temple.
+The inner sanctum has a Shiva lingam and facing the temple sits the largest statue of Nandi the bull, the vehicle of Shiva.
+There are hundreds of Shiva lingamswithin the compound.
 The big Maha Shivaratri festival in spring attracts hundreds of thousands of devotees from within Nepal and from India.
 Further east before the Bagmati reaches Pashupati is the temple of Guheshwori dedicated to Shiva's consort Sati Devi.

-Experience this highly recommended religious hub for a mix of religious, cultural and spiritual experiences.
+Visit Pashupatinath for an unmatched mix of religious, cultural and spiritual experiences.
 Located 3 km northwest of Kathmandu on the banks of the Bagmati River, the temple area also includes Deupatan, Jaya Bageshori, Gaurighat (Holy Bath), Kutumbahal, Gaushala, Pingalasthan and Sleshmantak forest.
 There are around 492 temples, 15 Shivalayas (shrines of Lord Shiva) and 12 Jyotirlinga (phallic shrines) to explore.

-Pashupatinath Temple is one of the 8 UNESCO Cultural Heritage Sites of the Kathmandu Valley.
+Pashupatinath Temple is one of the seven UNESCO Cultural Heritage Sites of the Kathmandu Valley.
 It is also a cremation site where the last rites of Hindus are performed.
-The site and events at cremation is not for the faint hearted; still visitors are seen watching curiously from across the river from the hill.
+The rituals of cremation is not for the faint hearted; still visitors are seen watching curiously from across the river from the hillside.
 Visit Pashupatinath Temple for an out-of-this-world experience.